gideonrotich/WezaCare/README.md

 working properly.

 ## Screenshots
-I added some screenshots in the screenshots folder, in the root directory of the project and a GIF to show end to end test on the app.
+I added some screenshots in the screenshots folder, in the root directory of the project to show end to end test on the app.

 <img src="screenshots/moja.png" width="270"/> <img src="screenshots/mbili.png" width="270"/> <img src="screenshots/tatu.png" width="270"/>